lin-mengwei/lin-mengwei.github.io/research.md

 <div class="research-statement">
   <div class="rs-label"><b>Research Statement</b></div>
   <p>My research is in applied microeconomics, focusing on education, urban, and cultural economics.
-I use applied econometric methods to analyze how social environment and institutional incentives shape education decisions and performance, and how these factors translate into labour market and demographic outcomes. </p>
+I use applied econometric methods to understand how social environment and institutional incentives shape education decisions and performance, and how these factors translate into labour market and demographic outcomes. </p>
 </div>

 <h2 class="research-section-title" id="work-in-progress"><i class="fas fa-flask"></i> Work in Progress</h2>